crandylb/stage2-2/README.txt

 debug
 A makefile to build a version of stage2 with symbolic debugging infomation included for use by GNU gdb or the graphical interface ddd.
-To build the debug version use w commnd line such as:
+To build the debug version use a commnd line such as:
 	make -f debug stg2
 To make this version of stg2 copy grandios.dbug.o from the grandios repository.
-Note that this will overwrite the provided files stg2.o, stg2.asm, and stg2.lst as well as the executable stg2.
+Note that this will overwrite the provided files stg2.asm, and stg2.lst.

 flb2yasm.s2m
-This file contains the macros for Stage 2 to translate flb to x86 assembly language for the yasm assemblerand applies optimizations to eliminate redundant instructions and use immediate operands rather than constants preloaded in the flb registers.
+This file contains the macros for Stage 2 to translate flb to x86 assembly language for the yasm assembler.
+It applies optimizations to eliminate redundant instructions and uses immediate operands rather than constants preloaded in the flb registers.

 stg2.asm